Daviedavie100/DatacampPythonDataAnalysis/README.md

 - However, due to the smoothing algorithm used in KDE plots, the curve can include values that don't make sense, so it's important to set good smoothing parameters.
 - use cut argument `sns.kdeplot(hue='cat_col', cut=0)` cut tells Seaborn how far past the minimum and maximum data values the curve should go when smoothing is applied.
 - Cumulative KDE plots `sns.kdeplot(hue='cat_col', cut=0, cumulative=True)`, which is a graph describes the probability

+### Representative data

+There's one requirement data must satisfy - it must be representative of the population we wish to study.

+### Categorical classes

+With categorical data, one of the most important considerations is the representation of classes or labels

+### Class imbalance

+This is where one class occurs more frequently than others.
+This can bias results, particularly if this class does not occur more frequently in the population.

+### Class frequency

+The number of observations per class `.value_counts`

+### Relative class frequency

+We use **value_counts method** again, but set the normalize keyword argument equal to True `data.value_counts(normalize=True)`